chzin777/chzin777/README.md

 <p align="left">

 👨🏻‍💻 I'm a brazilian Full Stack Web Developer passionate about technologies!
-I'm majoring in Systems Analysis and Development 🎓 UNIP(Universidade Paulista) 🏛 At 15 years old I had my first contact with programming and since then I fell in love 💡.
+I'm trained in Systems Analysis and Development 🎓 UNIP(Universidade Paulista) 🏛 At 15 years old I had my first contact with programming and since then I fell in love 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that i also love to study and make full stack projects 💻.
 I am currently working as an IT assistant and helping to develop small projects at the company where I work. 🚀🚀🚀

 ### Talking about Personal Stuffs: